-- 4???: Is broccoli raab the 'leafy green' of the canola plant?
+Equals 4?: Is broccoli raab the "leafy green" of the canola plant?
 This piece from the San Francisco Chronicle sorts it out.
-The short answer is "no" but they do share the same (ahem) genetic roots.
-Sometimes 2+2 doesn't add up to 3 1/2 but not 4.
+The short answer is "no" but the two do share the same (ahem) genetic roots.
+Sometimes 2+2 adds up to 3 1/2 but not 4.

-[March is 'broccoli rabe month' at A Veggie Venture, or as StephenCooks calls it a Broccoli Rabe Festival.
-Whether you call this wonderful leafy green 'broccoli rabe', 'broccoli raab' or 'rapini', do join in!
-There's a running round-up of recipe ideas -- your contributions, new and archived and just plain recipes, are most welcome!]
+BROCCOLI RABE RECIPES!
+March is "broccoli rabe month" here at A Veggie Venture, or as StephenCooks calls it a Broccoli Rabe Festival.
+Whether you call this wonderful leafy green "broccoli rabe" or "broccoli raab" or "rapini", please do join in!
+There's a running round-up of recipe ideas – your contributions, new and archived and just plain recipes, are most welcome!

 Time to table: 10 minutes

-1 teaspoon bacon grease (for flavor, or use another oil)
+1 tablespoon bacon grease (for flavor, or use another oil)

 1 tablespoon minced garlic

-1 pound broccoli rabe, washed well, thick stems trimmed, chopped
+2 large bunches broccoli rabe, washed well, thick stems trimmed and discarded

 Salt and pepper to taste

-In a large, deep skillet, heat the bacon grease on MEDIUM HIGH til sizzly.
-Add the pepper, stirring to coat with fat and cook quickly.
+In a large, deep skillet, heat the bacon grease on MEDIUM HIGH until shimmery.
+Add the peppers, stirring to coat with fat, cook them quickly, taking off just a touch of rawness.
 Add the garlic and stir for a few seconds.
-Add the broccoli rabe and let cook for 5 - 6 minutes until fully cooked but still bright green.
+Add the broccoli rabe, in batches if need be, and let cook for 5 - 6 minutes until fully cooked but still bright green.
 Season generously with salt and pepper, serve and enjoy!

 HOW MUCH TO BUY?
 Broccoli raab is 75% stem and 25% green.
 It takes two full untrimmed pounds to yield a half pound of edible greens.